 Macronutrient Profile – Potatoes vs. Rice

 Carbs are the most notable feature of both of these foods for athletes.
 Protein and fats are negligible.
-In the same 100g serving, rice has 2.4x the carb content of potatoes.
-Although rice has a higher carb content, potatoes will leave you feeling full longer because of the volume that it inhabits in your stomach.
+In the same 100g serving, rice has almost double the carb content of potatoes.
+Although rice has a higher carb content, potatoes will leave you feeling full longer because of the volume and fiber content.
 Rice is a denser carbohydrate that will give you more energy but will not fill you up as quickly.
-Overall, rice will be useful for those who are trying to pack on the calories.
-Potatoes on the other hand are good for those trying to lose weight or paying attention to micronutrients which we will talk about in the next section.
+Overall, rice will be useful for those who are trying to pack on calories.
+Potatoes on the other hand are suitable for those trying to lose weight or cognizant of micronutrients which we will talk about in the next section.

 Micronutrient Profile – Potatoes vs. Rice